 1 lb chocolate bark + 1 Tbsp shortening, melted over double-broiler

-- Finely crush cookies in a food processor (or place in a ziplock bag) and mix in cream cheese and pie spice until well blended.
+- Finely crush cookies in a food processor (or place in a ziplock bag) and mix in pumpkin puree and pie spice until well blended.

 - Shape into 1-inch balls and place on a wax paper-lined cookie sheet.
 Place in freezer for 15 minutes.